GeertjanWielenga/vuejet/README.md

 ### 4. Split combined constructs into HTML/JS files.

  **Status:** In progress.
 Done for Vue-based Oracle JET modules, not yet for Vue components.
+Also, investigate creating a [Vue plugin](https://vuejs.org/v2/guide/plugins.html) that will automatically load the two together, removing the requirement to load the HTML file into the JavaScript, as is done by `ojModule` in standard Oracle JET applications.
  See the
  [dashboard.html](https://github.com/GeertjanWielenga/vuejet/blob/master/src/js/views/dashboard.html) and
  [dashboard.js](https://github.com/GeertjanWielenga/vuejet/blob/master/src/js/viewModels/dashboard.js) files.